okviz/okviz.github.io/_mydocs/features/index.md

 ---
 layout:             page
 title:              Common Features
-menu_title:         Features
 published:          true
 date:               2022-07-14
-modified:           2022-07-20
+modified:           2024-05-10
 order:              /02
 next_reading:       true
 ---

-This section contains features common to multiple OKVIZ visuals.
+This section contains features common to OKVIZ visuals.
 You can find the complete list of features of each visual in its dedicated section.